nvasu001/CS-733-Voice-Assistant-for-Food-Ordering/README.md

 The annotated dataset used to train the model for this module is [test](https://github.com/nvasu001/CS-733-Voice-Assistant-for-Food-Ordering/blob/main/test.csv) [train](https://github.com/nvasu001/CS-733-Voice-Assistant-for-Food-Ordering/blob/main/train.csv) and [validation](https://github.com/nvasu001/CS-733-Voice-Assistant-for-Food-Ordering/blob/main/valid.csv).

 ### Slot Detector

+For the slot detector we have used spaCy's ___[2]___ NER and we have fine tuned it for our need.
+We have used Tok2Vec model that uses CPU which is opimized for accuracy in this prototype.
+Using transformers can yeild better accuracy in the predictions and one can create the necessary configuration file for it using ___[3]___.

 The slot detector detects the __entities__ which are the items that are chosen by the user to act on such as _italian artisan bread_, _cucumbers_ and _peppercorn ranch_ and the __slots__ which are the item's type such as bread, veggies and sauce.

 The ```ent.text``` is the entity and the ```ent.label_``` is the slot which are the outputs of the slot detector.

 The annotated dataset used to train the model for this module is [here](https://github.com/nvasu001/CS-733-Voice-Assistant-for-Food-Ordering/blob/main/slot_annotated_utterances.json).

 ## DM

 The dialogue management is where the conversation is tracked and the appropriate response choices and agent actions are decided.